timo-reymann/learnings/webinars/2025-02-28-Google-Technical-Writing-One.md

 ## Replace extra words

-- Less words are usually more precise
+- Less words are usually more precise.
-- Rephrase is `able to` to `can` where possible
+- Rephrase is `able to` to `can` where possible.

 ## Reduce extending sentences

-- One sentence should always only represent one idea
+- One sentence should always only represent one idea.

 ## That / Which